Usuthu! The Battle Of Rorke's Drift 1879

 Usuthu!
 The Battle Of Rorke's Drift 1879 is a board game published in 1989 by Valhalla Games.

 Contents

-Usuthu! is a game in which the Battle of Rorke's Drift is covered.
+Usuthu! is a game in which the Battle of Rorke's Drift is simulated.

 Reception

 Charles H Vasey reviewed Usuthu! for Games International magazine, and gave it 3 stars out of 5, and stated that "Usuthu! is a reasonable blend of atmosphere and accuracy, but it is not a quick game.
 That said it is also not a thoughtless giant game where you work like fury to generate nothing very interesting."